eproxus/opsworks/README.md

    instances with the same name in multiple stacks, the one from the first stack will be used by SSH.

+* `dsh` Generate and update dsh configuration files.

+   Instances are added in stack order to the dsh machines.list in $HOME/.dsh, as per `ssh` above.
+A file is created in $HOME/.dsh/group for each layer in each stack.

 ## Configuration

 This gem uses the same configuration file as the [AWS CLI][aws_cli].
 This